apollographql/router/NEXT_CHANGELOG.md

 ### Pin schemars version to 0.8.8 [PR #1075](https://github.com/apollographql/router/pull/1075)
 The Schemars 0.8.9 causes compile errors due to it validating default types.
 Pin the version to 0.8.8.
 See issue [#1074](https://github.com/apollographql/router/issues/1074)

 ## 🛠 Maintenance

+### Remove the batching and timeout from spaceport  [PR #1080](https://github.com/apollographql/router/pull/1080)
+apollo-router is already handling report aggregation and sends the report every 5s.
+Now spaceport will put the incoming reports in a bounded queue and send them in order, with backpressure.

 ## 📚 Documentation

 ### Document available metrics in Prometheus [PR #1067](https://github.com/apollographql/router/pull/1067)